 The University is a smoke free institution which forbids the use of any form of tobacco (cigarettes, cigars, chewing tobacco, snuff, etc.), and devices such as e-cigarettes, pipes, or vaporizers.
 The use of these items is prohibited in all property owned by the University (campus grounds, parking lots, garages, plazas, and courtyards), property leased by the institution, and University sponsored events.

 The unauthorized entry and/or use of University premises or property is strictly prohibited.
 This is including but not limited to, unauthorized entry in any University room, building, roof structure or unauthorized use of University grounds or equipment.
-Unauthorized use includes, but is not limited to, using University facilities/spaces (including but not limited to, residence hall lobbies) for business ventures (this includes but is not limited to hair cutting/styling).
 Specifically, unauthorized use or alteration of fire-related equipment, including fire extinguishers, hoses, alarms, exit signs, emergency lights, may result in disciplinary action and could result in federal prosecution.
 Exterior and any other access-controlled doors are not to be propped open or tampered with in any way.

 Belhaven is committed to both sexual and gender integrity, and thus has a number of single-sex facilities on campus, including residence hall rooms, changing rooms, and restrooms.
 Equal facilities are available to both sexes, and the separate designation of the facilities is necessary and important to maintaining the College’s commitment to Christian sexual and gender standards.
 We request that employees, students, and visitors respect the guidelines of the College, and use the facilities consistent with their birth sex.